 A cinematic pioneer whose technical innovations created film's visual language, yet whose legacy is forever shadowed by racist propaganda.

-David Wark Griffith, a failed playwright and actor from Kentucky, stumbled into filmmaking just as the medium was finding its feet.
-At the Biograph Company, he directed hundreds of short films, relentlessly experimenting.
-He pushed actors toward subtlety, moved cameras closer, and, most importantly, developed the grammar of editing.
-Griffith understood that cutting between shots could build tension, parallel action, and control time.
-In 1915, he poured every technique into 'The Birth of a Nation,' a three-hour epic whose breathtaking battle sequences and narrative sophistication stunned audiences and proved film could be 'high art.'
+D. W. Griffith directed 'The Birth of a Nation' in 1915, a three-hour epic whose battle sequences and narrative sophistication stunned audiences.
+At the Biograph Company, he directed hundreds of short films, pushing actors toward subtlety, moving cameras closer, and developing the grammar of editing.
+He understood that cutting between shots could build tension, parallel action, and control time.
 But the movie was a virulently racist glorification of the Ku Klux Klan, sparking protests and riots.
 His subsequent work, including the ambitious 'Intolerance,' sought to atone but could never erase the damage.
-Griffith's technical genius is undeniable—he taught the world how to tell stories on screen—but his career stands as a stark lesson in the dangerous power of the tools he helped forge.
+Griffith's technical genius taught the world how to tell stories on screen, but his career remains a stark lesson in the dangerous power of the tools he helped forge.

 1860–1882